ymath-io/ymath.io/content/courses/calculus/differential/introduction/index.md

 Okay, so now you\'re a whiz at limits, but you still don\'t feel like you\'re doing Calculus!

-Yeah, I know - you want to start writing $\frac{dy}{dx}$ and those weird

-S-shaped signs, that look like $\int$.
+Yeah, I know - you want to start writing $\frac{dy}{dx}$ and those weird S-shaped signs, that look like $\int$.
 I know I did!

-In that case, my friend, we have some good news - we\'re not so far from
+In that case, my friend, we have some good news - we\'re not so far from all that.

-all that.
 Just hang in there.
 On with the lesson.

 Suppose we have a function $y=3x-5$.

 What\'s the slope?

 **It\'s 3, right?**
 Good.
 Just checking.

 Okay, next question.
 What\'s the slope of the line $$y=x^2?$$

-[Continue](#sec1){#button1 .btn .btn-success .text-light}

-::: {#sec1 .collapse .show}

 What do you mean, you don\'t know?

 Oh\... you mean it keeps changing?
 Right.
-When x increases at a constant
+When $x$ increases at a constant

-speed, the speed at which y increases increases.
+speed, the speed at which $y$ increases increases.

-Go back, and read that to yourself a few more times, until it makes
+ Go back, and read that to yourself a few more times, until it makes sense.

-sense.